Frequently Asked Questions

 Can you help me go to Japan and train in budo?

 Yes, in some cases.
-A number of our leaders lived and trained in Japan.
-Depending on a large number of factors, we may be able to help SMAA members connect with a dojo in Japan.
+A large number of our leaders trained in Japan.
+And the Japanese SMAA officials, usually are living in Japan.
+Depending on several factors, we may be able to help members connect with a dojo in Japan.

 We will need to know the following: